Saugataghosh24/Fudgo-Food-Delivery/README.md

 - **My Orders Page**: Track past orders and current delivery status.

 ### Admin Panel
+- **Login Page**: Login to the Admin account to use the features of admin panel.
 - **Add Food Page**: Add new food items to the database.
 - **Food List Page**: View and remove existing food items.
 - **Orders Page**: View and manage orders from customers.